Documentation

 const metricFn: AxMetricFn = ({ prediction, example }) =>

-emScore(prediction.answer as string, example.answer as string);
+emScore(prediction.answer as string, example.answer as string)

 // Run the optimizer and remember to save the result to use later

-const result = await optimize.compile(metricFn);
+const result = await optimize.compile(program, metricFn);

-tune-prompt
+tune-prompt ```

 MiPRO v2 is an advanced prompt optimization framework that uses Bayesian optimization to automatically find the best instructions, demonstrations, and examples for your LLM programs.
 By systematically exploring different prompt configurations, MiPRO v2 helps maximize model performance without manual tuning.